PrincetonUniversity/advanced-command-line/06_sed/README.md

  - Print only the headers.
  - Print only the headers and mark the start and end of the line with `^` and `$`.
- - Print only the headers, trim any whitespace, and mark the start and end of the line with `^` and `$`.
+ - Print only the headers, trim trailing whitespace, and mark the start and end of the line with `^` and `$`.
- - Print the entry for `crab_human`.
+ - Print the header and entry for `crab_human`.
 You may have to pipe the output through head.
- - Remove the last `.` from the header lines
+ - Remove the last `.` from the header lines, print all lines.
  - Replace all occurrences of `ST` with `*st*`, but only in the header lines.
  - For each non-header line, highlight palindromes of length 5 with a `*` to either side.